Cape Gopher Snake, a beautiful Baja California Mexican subspecies,

 In the future, we may soon find other Pituophis warranting nomenclatorial distinction.
 Please send interesting images to me.

-Patrick H. Briggs, Reptiles writer, Officer, photographer, SJHS President and Sean Mckeown, Curator of Reptiles Fresno CA Chaffee Zoo in California and the Honolulu Zoo in Hawaii, author of several books and editor for various magazines including Reptiles Magazine.
+Patrick H. Briggs, Reptiles writer, State Officer, photographer, SJHS President and Sean McKeown, Biologist and Curator of Reptiles Fresno CA Chaffee Zoo in California and the Honolulu Zoo in Hawaii, author of several books and editor for various magazines including Reptiles Magazine.

 Cedros Island Gopher Snake Mexican Pine Snake Mid-Baja California Gopher Snake